davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

 # Chiral Magnonics: Micromagnetic Simulations

-This repository has all the necessary tools to reproduce the micromagnetic simulations from the publication: **Chiral Magnonics: Unconventional Spin-Wave Phenomena Induced by a Periodic Dzyaloshinskii-Moriya Interaction** from *R. A.
+This repository has all the necessary tools to reproduce the micromagnetic simulations from the publication: **Chiral Magnonic Crystals: Unconventional Spin-Wave Phenomena Induced by a Periodic Dzyaloshinskii-Moriya Interaction** from *R. A.
 Gallardo, D. Cortés-Ortuño, T. Schneider, A. Roldán-Molina, F. Ma, R. E. Troncoso,
 K. Lenz, H. Fangohr, J. Lindner and P. Landeros*.